liquid-collective/liquid-collective-protocol/natspec/OracleV1.md

 event CLReported(uint256 epochId, uint128 newCLBalance, uint32 newCLValidatorCount, address oracleMember)
 ```

-Consensys Layer data has been reported by an oracle member
+Consensus Layer data has been reported by an oracle member